nurbxfit/learn/Security/web/README.md

 ## IMPORTAN SECURITY NOTE.

-- for a web developer, it is important to make sure that there is no sensitive information get send to the front-end client because those information are publicly available to the client to view.
+- for a web developer, it is important to make sure that there is no sensitive information in front-end code because those information are publicly available to the client to view.
-- we should never perform password checking or storing API keys in a client side code.
+- we should never perform password checking or storing API keys of other services in a client side code.
+- it is unwise to direcly connect to a database from a front-end code, because database credentials used to connect to it can easily be seen by the client.
 - a vulnerability in front end usually does't directly effecting the back end server permanently as it just happen in the client browser and get reset whenever client re-render the webpage.
-- but it can sometimes cause problem to the end user that are using the website.
+- but it can sometimes cause problem to the end user that are using the website example like XSS attack or page defacement.

 ## Leaks sensitve information.